-In general, with the exception of cookies which will be described in detail later on, we only collect and store those data that you yourself have provided by submitting them via our input screens or by actively interacting with our website in any other way.
+§ 2.1 Personal data.
+In general, our services can be used without submitting any personal data.
+However, other provisions may apply for the use of individual services.
+You will be notified of this separately.
+With the exception of cookies which will be described in detail later on, we only collect and store those data that you have provided yourself by submitting them via our input screens or by actively interacting with our website in any other way.

 Personal data comprises all information relating to an identified or identifiable natural person.
 This includes, for example, your name, address, telephone number or date of birth.

-* Collection, processing and use of personal data
+Collection, processing and use of personal data

 • email address; and